Brianjoseph8132/my-personal-website/README.md

 * And you are all done

 ## Live server
-You can view the web live on [portforlio] ( https://brianjoseph8132.github.io/my-personal-website/)
+You can view the web live on (https://brianjoseph8132.github.io/my-personal-website/)

 ## Known Bugs
 The application works perfectly well, no bugs.